Vero man

 Artist's conception of Pleistocene Vero Man hunters and two Florida cave bears (Tremarctos floridanus).

-Vero Man refers to a set of fossilized human bones found near Vero (now Vero Beach), Florida, in 1915 and 1916.
+Vero Man was a Paleo-Indian man whose fossilized bones were found near Vero (now Vero Beach), Florida, in 1915 and 1916.
 The human bones were found in association with those of Pleistocene animals.
 Pleistocene dates range from 2,580,000 to 11,700 years ago.
 The suggestion that humans might have been present in Florida (or anywhere in the Americas) during the Pleistocene was controversial at the time and most of the contemporary archaeologists did not accept that the Vero fossils could be that old.
 Recent studies show that, in fact, the Vero human bones are from the Pleistocene.
-They now are recognized as the largest collection of human remains from the Pleistocene found in North America.